-ST MAIN 204 REPORT WRITING FOR PUBLIC WORKS (3) Lecture: 3 hours
+ST MAIN 204 REPORT WRITING FOR PUBLIC WORKS (3)

 This course covers report writing in the public works arena.
-The basic mechanics of the English language and analysis and preparation of reports for public works will be covered
+The basic mechanics of the English language and analysis and preparation of reports for public works will be covered.

-ST MAIN 205 ISSUES AND PRACTICES IN PUBLIC WORKS (3) Lecture: 3 hours
+ST MAIN 205 ISSUES AND PRACTICES IN PUBLIC WORKS (3)